 Once the organic solids are removed from the wastewater in the primary and secondary treatment phases, the combined sludge is thickened in a sludge concentration tank by gravity settling.
 Typically the solids content is measured by percent solids.
 In the concentration tank the percent Total Solids (TS) the sludge is thickened, from .05%TS to 1-1.5%TS.
 From here it is then pumped to the Sludge Digester.

 In the Sludge Digester the sludge is digested.
 In other words the sludge is heated, mixed and kept in suspension for about 18-30 days of detention time.
 During this time the volatile solids are reduced and the sludge becomes stabilized.
 After this digestion process, the sludge is withdrawn by pumping at a specific rate and sent to the solids handling facility for further thickening.

 In the solids handling facility the sludge in mixed with polymer which is a flocculent.
 When flocculation occurs, many small particles are bonded together to form larger particles within the liquid that are more easily dewatered.
 At this point the flocculated sludge is fed into a solid bowl centrifuge which spins the sludge at a high speed and separates the water from the sludge.
 This produces a sludge that is about as thick as a dry mud measuring 22-24%TS.
-The sludge is then either taken to a clay lined landfill or incinerated or taken for beneficial reuse.
-This is considered a "Class B" biosolid.
-However, if the sludge drying facility is operable, we would further dry the sludge in this process to 90-95%TS.
+This is considered a "Class B" bio-solid.
+We then further dry the sludge in our Sludge Dryer.
+In this process the sludge is dried to 90-95%TS.
 Resulting in a far less volume of sludge to transport and dispose of.
-This is considered a "Class A" biosolid, the best possible processing of wastewater sludge.
-The sludge dryer is just that, a way to dry the sludge using indirect heat produced through either natural gas, methane gas, or waste heat from the Cogen engines.
+This can be considered a "Class A" bio-solid.
+From there it can be disposed of for beneficial re use in a number of ways.
+The sludge dryer is just that, a way to dry the sludge using indirect heat produced through natural gas, methane gas, or waste heat from the Cogen engines.